Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms-wip.md

 * Check into Linux OMS Agent (built on image or sidecar)
 * Check into Windows OMS Agent (built on image or sidecar)
 * Check if sidecar can handle multiple files?
+* Check if log2oms sidecar will work with Windows Containers on Azure Files

 # Set up OMS Portal